 The hurdy-gurdy is thought to have originated from fiddles in either Europe or the Middle East some time before the eleventh century A.D and flourished during the Renaissance.
 But by the end of the 17th century, evolving musical tastes demanded more polyphonic complexity than the hurdy-gurdy could provide.
 As a result it was shoved to the bottom of the musical hierarchy, acquiring names like the ‘peasant’s lyre’, and the ‘beggar’s lyre.’

 Happily, since then, the hurdy-gurdy has made quite the comeback - and not just among classical composers.
 Heavy metal musicians love its haunting quality.
-Meanwhile, film music composers seem to see it as the go-to instrument for evoking a touch of the Middle Ages.
+Meanwhile, movie music composers seem to see it as the go-to instrument for evoking the music of the Middle Ages.

-The hydraulophone is the antithesis of the pyrophone (which also exists), in that it uses the flow of water, rather than fire, to make music.
+The hydraulophone is the antithesis of the pyrophone, in that it uses the flow of water, rather than fire, to make music.
 Patented in 2011, the hydraulophone consists of a row of fluid jets which can be blocked by one’s fingers to create musical notes.
 As such, it works in a similar way to the organ (albeit with water, rather than air), though the sound is even more otherworldly.

 Fun and user-friendly as they are, hydraulophones have been used in various children’s museums and attraction parks, with the world’s largest located in the outdoor plaza of the Ontario Science Centre in Canada.